3.3.2 Family Group Conference

 There will need to be provisional agreement by the Social Worker at the meeting for the plan (on behalf of CS&SS), unless it places the child or young person at risk of significant harm.

-The FGC Administrator will send out a typed version of the Family Plan plus a photocopy of the original and an evaluation form to all attendees of the Family Group Conference.
+The FGC Support Officer/coordinator will send out a typed version of the Family Plan to all attendees of the Family Group Conference.

 If the Family Plan needs to be revised the Social Worker should make arrangements with the Co-ordinator to hold an FGC Review.